Chrissy Teigen & John Legend's Family Photo Is Sure to Make You Smile

 In addition, she jokingly wrote they are "def breaking up after we can leave the house" on Instagram.

-Want to see even more adorable photos of Chrissy, John, Luna and Miles?
+Want to see even more adorable photos of Teigen, Legend and the kids?

 Check out the gallery above for a full album.

 success!